 Arden Cho: "I know.
 I would be heartbroken if there isn't a sequel."

-Joining the four main voice actors are XO Kitty alum Yunjin Kim as Rumi's mother Celine, and Byung-hun Lee (who played the Front Man in Squid Game) as the big bad, Gwi-Ma.
+KPop Demon Hunters has a star-studded cast led by Arden Cho as Rumi, Ahn Hyo-seop as Jinu, May Hong as Mira, and Expats star Ji-young Yoo as Zoey.
+Joining the four main voice actors are XO Kitty alum Yunjin Kim as Rumi's mother, Celine, and Byung-hun Lee (who played the Front Man in Squid Game) as the big bad, Gwi-Ma.
 KPop Demon Hunters premiered on Netflix on June 20, 2025.

-KPop Demon Hunter Sequel Explore?
+What Could a KPop Demon Hunter Sequel Explore?

-Given that the ending also establishes that a blue Hanmoon (not a gold one) is the current barrier that exists, it appears to imply that demons can still enter and influence humanity (the fact that Jinu's demon tiger and magpie are still inside the barrier further supports this claim).
-This could hint that Gwi-Ma can still return and wreak havoc.
+Given that the ending also establishes that a blue Hanmoon (not a gold one) is the current barrier that exists, it appears to imply that demons can still enter and influence humanity (the fact that Jinu's demon tiger and magpie are still inside the barrier supports this claim).
+This could hint that Gwi-Ma will return and wreak havoc.
 If Rumi's father is a reformed demon, he could also make a comeback to team up with her daughter and former lover to put an end to Gwi-Ma's reign for good.